raystack/dagger/docs/docs/concepts/architecture.md

 _**Sink and Serializer**_

 - After the data is processed and results are materialized they need to be sinked to some external persistent storage.
-- Dagger supports Kafka and InfluxDB as supported sinks where the unbounded results are pushed at the end of the lifecycle.
+- Dagger supports Kafka, BigQuery and InfluxDB as supported sinks where the unbounded results are pushed at the end of the lifecycle.
 - In the case of Kafka Sink the final result is protobuf encoded.
 So the result goes through a serialization stage on some defined output schema.
 The serializer module of the proto-handler does this.
 Results in Kafka can be used via any Kafka consumer.
 - Influx Sink helps in real-time analytics and dashboarding.
 In the case of Influx Sink dagger, converts results in Flink Row to InfluxDB points and add `tag`/`labels` as specified in the SQL.